beauty, Business, communication, Hair Care, parenting, That girl in the red coat, Uncategorized, writing

 I have learned some hard lessons.
 Life is short.
 Plans change.
 You have no control over what is going to happen or what others may think or say or if your favorite hairspray is going to be on back order.
 All you can control is you and how you treat yourself and treat others.
 I have a loving family.
 I have a beautiful daughter who is my wish come true.
 I have a husband who loves me and after 22 years, still likes me and I him.
 I have a career in an industry that I love.
 I have wonderful friends.
 I have my health.
 I have a home…and that, kind sir, is why I am so fucking happy.

-Beauty, Hair Care, health and wellness, parenting, That girl in the red coat, Women, writing
+beauty, Hair Care, health and wellness, parenting, That girl in the red coat, Women, writing

 …it just isn’t practical